jk021227/jk021227/README.md

 **If you want to see more of my minor projects, please head to my [workportfolio](https://github.com/jk021227/workportfolio)**

 # 🏆 Hackathons & Competitions 🏆
-- 1st place, Whiteshield Case Competition | April 2024 | 500USD cash prize
+- 1st place, Whiteshield Case Competition | April 2024 | 500 USD cash prize
   - Presented a policy strategy grounded in harnessing the local strengths of the UAE in relation to technological advancements in AI, the digital economy, and remote work
   - Specifically took charge of researching blockchain technology and analyzing its market potential
   - [Pitch Deck](https://docs.google.com/presentation/d/1LRlI22_kVX4vZLSB8_KDPnuYyC0m0z68ndGtAFkRHY8/edit?usp=sharing)